Sending

 Hard (permanent)The address is invalid or permanently undeliverable.Email status → bounced; the recipient is auto-suppressed for your account.

-Soft (transient)A temporary problem — full mailbox, throttling, grey-listing.Recorded as delivery_delayed or bounced depending on the signal; the recipient is not suppressed.
+Soft (transient)A temporary problem — full mailbox, throttling, grey-listing.Recorded as delivery_delayed or bounced; one failure remains retryable, but a second soft bounce within 30 days is auto-suppressed.

 Bounce types and subtypes